RafalJachimczyk/markdown-cv/index.md

 `2018-2021`
 __British Broadcasting Corporation__, Manchester, UK

-- Principal Software Engineer
+- Principal Software Engineer, *API Management*
-- Helped with the engineering effort for the next-generation envoy based proxy for the rest of the BBC.
+- Built the next-generation envoy based sidecard proxy for the rest of the BBC

 `2015-2018`
 __British Broadcasting Corporation__, Manchester, UK

-- Product Owner
+- Product Owner, *API Management*
-- Managed the API Management product.
+- Provided the technical leadership and governance to support BBC’s API Management strategy

 `2014-2015`
 __British Broadcasting Corporation__, Manchester, UK

-- Senior Software Engineer
+- Senior Software Engineer, *API Management*
-- Involved in the full software lifecycle of the API Management proxy built in Node.js for the rest of the BBC.
+- Involved in the full software lifecycle of the proxy built in Node.js for the rest of the BBC

 `2011-2014`
 __Liverpool Football Club__, Liverpool, UK

 - Software Engineer
-- In-house software engineer for one of the most famous footbal clubs in the world.
+- In-house software engineer for one of the most famous footbal clubs in the world

 ### Current interests